teokem/project-work-2020-tinnapalma/README.md

 ```

-## Useful feature of this notebook
+## Useful features of this notebook
 I found the library ["Pandas"](https://pandas.pydata.org) very useful tool for data analysis.
 I think it makes it possible to analysis and work with big and/or complicated data files in a convenient and well understandable way.
 Using Pandas to process the datafile in this notebook saves the user a lot of time.
 Students and researchers within the group generally analyse the files by hand in exel, which take much longer time.
     In this notebook, the selected data is also exported as a processed text file, that can then be imported to other graphical programs for data visualisation (if preferred).
 However, I do recommend to use matplotlib, that can be used within the notebook to plot and design the plot according to your needs.
 I think matplotlib is really useful tool as well.
 Matplotlib has a [gallery](https://matplotlib.org/3.1.1/gallery/index.html) of examples of plots that can be created with Matplotlib.
 I recommend visiting the gallery.
 I found it very useful and inspiring, it gives ideas of good ways to plot and visualise your data.